 If the instructor is listed as to be determined (TBD), please contact the Main Office at cis.program@ubc.ca.

-Click here for all relevant course information including directed studies and graduate sections, or refer to the SSC under 2022W.
+Click here for all relevant course information including directed studies and graduate sections.

 FNIS 100 (3) Indigenous Foundations